 Grades of C or better will be counted as a Pass for graduate classes, and grades of D or better for undergraduate classes will be counted as a Pass.
 Please visit the Pass/No Pass Grading policy, FAQs, and Tuition Remission policy for further details.

-Effective immediately, the maximum accrual allowed for vacation leave time has been increased from 280 to 320 hours through June 30, 2021.
+For fiscal year 2021, the maximum accrual allowed for vacation leave time has been increased from 280 to 320 hours through June 30, 2021.
 Drexel will also temporarily allow any unused personal leave time to roll over to the next fiscal year on July 1, 2020, and the personal time that rolls over will need to be used by June 30, 2021.

 These leave-time policy changes are temporary while we navigate the COVID-19 pandemic.
 For more information, please review HR-31.